kylesmile1103/Learn-Frida/README.md

 # Learn how to use Frida with Unity app

-This tutorial will help you understand quickly and easily how to mod Unity app and games with Frida.
+This tutorial will help you understand quickly and easily how to mod Unity apps and games with Frida.

 ## Introduction